 The Clery Act requires higher education institutions to give timely warnings of crimes that represent a threat to the safety of students or employees, and to make public their campus security policies.
 It also requires that crime data are collected reported and disseminated to the campus community and are also submitted to ED.
-The act is intended to provide students and their families, as higher education consumers, with accurate, complete and timely information about safety on campus so higher education consumers, with accurate, complete and timely information about safety on campus so that they can make informed decisions.
+The act is intended to provide students and their families, as higher education consumers, with accurate, complete and timely information about safety on campus so that they can make informed decisions.